mjfi2sb3/millet-genome-annotation/README.md

 ```

 ### 2. High & Low Confidence Genes/Proteins
-I filtered genes into High Confidence (HC) and Low Confidence (LC) based on the following four strategies:
+I filtered genes into High Confidence (HC) and Low Confidence (LC) based on the following four strategies.
+The final list of HC genes/proteins was the union between the four strategies below.
+LC genes are those genes that are left.

 #### 2.1. based on EST evidence
 Here, we leverage RNA-seq and the Iso-Seq evidence ([described above](#b-est-evidence)) to build support for predicted gene models.
 We do so using two sub-stratgies: 1) Using MAKER QI scores and 2) Aligment-based